 H.R.
-6089, Stop Iranian Drones Act As ordered reported by the House Committee on Foreign Affairs on December 10, 2021 By Fiscal Year, Millions of Dollars 2022 2022-2026 2022-2026 2022-2031 Direct Spending (Outlays) Revenues Increase or Decrease (-) in the Deficit Spending Subject to Appropriation (Outlays) 0 0 not estimated Statutory pay-as-you-go procedures apply?
-Yes Mandate Effects Increases on-budget deficits in any of the four consecutive 10-year periods beginning in 2032?
-Contains intergovernmental mandate?
-No No Contains private-sector mandate?
+6089, Stop Iranian Drones Act As reported by the Senate Committee on Foreign Relations on June 9, 2022 By Fiscal Year, Millions of Dollars 2022 2022-2027 2022-2032 Direct Spending (Outlays) Revenues Increase or Decrease (-) in the Deficit Spending Subject to Appropriation (Outlays) n ot estimated Statutory pay-as-you-go procedures apply?
+Yes Mandate Effects Increases on-budget deficits in any of the four consecutive 10-year periods beginning in 2033?
+No Contains intergovernmental mandate?
+No Contains private-sector mandate?
 Yes, Under Threshold = between -\$500,000 and \$500,000.

 Under current law the President is required to impose sanctions on persons who knowingly support several of Iran's weapons programs.
 H.R.
 6089 would amend that law to add unmanned combat aerial vehicles to the list of covered programs.
+It also would require the Administration to impose sanctions on Iranians who use such aerial vehicles to attack U.S. citizens.

 The Administration has broad sanctions in place to restrict Iran's use of weapons, including drones.
-To the extent the Administration imposes new sanctions under the bill, more people would be denied visas by the Department of State, resulting in an insignificant decrease in revenues from fees.
+To the extent the Administration imposes new sanctions under the act, more people would be denied visas by the Department of State, resulting in an insignificant decrease in revenues from fees.
 Although most visa fees are retained by the department and spent without further appropriation, some collections are deposited into the Treasury as revenues.
 Denying foreign nationals entry into the United States also would reduce direct spending on federal benefits (emergency Medicaid or federal subsidies for health insurance, for example) for which those people might otherwise be eligible.

-Sanctions under the bill also would increase the number of people who are subject to civil or criminal monetary penalties.
+Sanctions under H.R.
+6089 also would increase the number of people who are subject to civil or criminal monetary penalties.
 Those penalties are recorded as revenues, and a portion can be spent without further appropriation.
-In addition, the bill would block transactions in certain assets and property that are in the United States or that come under the control of people in the United States.
+In addition, the act would block transactions in certain assets and property that are in the United States or that come under the control of people in the United States.

 On the basis of data for similar sanctions, CBO estimates that any additional sanctions would affect a small number of people; thus, enacting H.R.
-6089 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2031 period.
+6089 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2032 period.